 TANSTAAFL: Agency of Visible Women

-The Agency of Visible Women is a fictional institution made flesh for the duration of this exhibition.
-Within this institution the artists' works seek to make women visible, and highlight the myriad ways this visibility is challenged, even within the intersects of our feminist communities.
-Each artist holds a position in 'The Agency of Visible Women' and they or their work upholds the responsibilities of their role. |
+The Agency of Visible Women was a fictional institution made flesh for this 2018 exhibition.
+The artists' works seek to make women visible, and highlight the myriad ways this visibility is challenged, even within the intersects of our feminist communities.
+Each artist held a position in 'The Agency of Visible Women' and they or their work upholds the responsibilities of their role.

-My Agency role is "Data Analyst" - TANSTAAFL is my contribution to this exhibition.
-The acronym is a lay version of the economic theory that whatever goods and services are provided, they must be paid for by someone.
-"There ain't no such thing as a free lunch" expresses the idea that even if something appears free, there is always a cost, no matter how indirect or hidden.
-The series uses a skewed data visualisation process, creating imagery based on the (often hidden), unpaid work that many women undertake.
-My aim was to make this hidden work visible, to recognise the contribution it makes to our daily lives, and acknowledge the cost to individuals.
+My Agency role was "Data Analyst" - TANSTAAFL my exhibition contribution.
+The acronym ("There ain't no such thing as a free lunch") is a lay version of the economic theory that goods and services must be paid for by someone.
+It expresses the idea that even if something appears free, there is always a cost, no matter how indirect or hidden.
+The series uses a skewed data visualisation process, creating imagery based on the hidden, unpaid work women undertake.
+My aim was to make this work visible, recognise the contribution it makes to our lives, and acknowledge the individual cost. |

 The complexities of an individual's relationship to unpaid labour do not make for simplistic generalisations: given that the nature of unpaid work means that there will never be consensus over value, (whether financial, as social capital, or emotional labour) the imagery used to represent the gathered data is presented as pattern and colour rather than “readable” information.
 Participants completed a short survey quantifying the hours and areas of unpaid work they undertake (care, childcare, housework, unpaid overtime, volunteering, other).
 While the process was anonymous, some commented on their experiences, while others only provided data.